omarzohdi/stats_visualizer/README.md

 # GitHub Stats Visualizer

 A series of python scripts to collect GitHub repository stats and use GitHub actions to commit them back into the repository.
-Aside from cumulative data (i.e forks, stars, watchers) GitHub only ever keeps stats history for a period of 14 days.
-Anything older than that cannot be retrived.
+Aside from cumulative data (i.e. forks, stars, watchers) GitHub only ever keeps stats history for a period of 14 days.
+Anything older than that cannot be retrieved.
 This script will help circumvent that limitation.

-The scripts supports exporting data to binary, json and xlsx format.
+The scripts support exporting data to binary, json and xlsx format.

 ### Planned Features

 - Add plotly support and visualize data in HTML.
-- Generate and update graphsin xlsx file.
+- Generate and update graphs in xlsx file.

 # Setup